Medical Malpractice & Hospital Negligence Lawyer

 ***We never collect a fee unless we are successful in getting money for you.

-How Do you Know If You’ve Suffered Medical Malpractice?
+How Do You Know If You’ve Suffered Medical Misconduct?

 The determination of whether a medical professional has met the standard of care is based on a comparison to other professionals in the same field and the same geographical region.
 Would other doctors in this part of the country have acted in the same way as your doctor did in the circumstances?
 Answering this question is the crux of medical malpractice lawsuits.
 That is why these suits rely on expert witnesses who can explain to a jury whether or not your doctor acted in accord with other competent medical professionals.
-This is also what makes medical malpractice a complex area of practice.
-Attorneys practicing in this area not only need the appropriate legal knowledge necessary to pursue any legal claim, they also require an understanding of the medicine involved in the situation, and must have the ability to retain the necessary experts needed to opine that medical negligence took place.
+This is also what makes medical malpractice and negligence a complex area of practice for hospital malpractice lawyers.
+Medical malpractice attorneys practicing in this area not only need the appropriate legal knowledge necessary to pursue any legal claim, they also require an understanding of the medicine involved in the situation, and must have the ability to retain the necessary experts needed to opine that medical negligence took place.

-Medical malpractice does not occur every time there is a bad outcome from treatment.
+Medical malpractice and negligence does not occur every time there is a bad outcome from treatment.
 The law generally recognizes the practice of medicine as an “art” rather than as an exact science.
 Therefore, some latitude is given to practitioners with respect to the manner in which they choose to address the problems of specific patients.
-However, the fact remains that every day patients across the country receive unacceptable care that leaves them worse than they would have been had they been given the level of care that the law demands.
-Some of the most common forms of medical malpractice include:
+However, the fact remains that everyday patients across the country experience medical misconduct or receive unacceptable care that leaves them worse than they would have been had they been given the level of care that the law demands.
+Some of the most common medical malpractice suits are brought on the following forms of misconduct:

 - Treatment errors: Many doctors and nurse make mistakes when providing actual treatment to patients.
 This includes situations where medication is improperly administered or a surgery actually makes a situation worse.
 Patients aren’t guaranteed that their medical issue will be resolved after treatment.
-However, if a situation is made worse because of mistakes by a medical professional, then the patient has a right to hold the medical provider accountable.
+However, if a situation is made worse because of mistakes by a medical professional, then the patient has a right to hold the medical provider accountable due to their medical misconduct.

 - Diagnosis Errors: Medical malpractice can also include situations where a doctor fails to act at all.
 When a patient visits a doctor complaining of certain problems, the medical professional must act appropriately to try to determine the underlying medical issue.
 Yet, sometimes doctors fail to diagnose a condition, delay in providing a diagnosis, or misdiagnose the condition.
 All of these may be examples of medical malpractice.